SeoYeon-Get/Paper/README.md

 IJIBC(International Journal of Internet, Broadcasting and Communication) 2022 5월호
  - 한국인터넷방송통신학회 (The Institute of Internet, Broadcasting and Communication)
- - paper title : Reinforcement learning multi-agent using unsupervised learning in a distributed cloud environment
+ - Paper title : Reinforcement learning multi-agent using unsupervised learning in a distributed cloud environment
  - https://doi.org/10.7236/IJIBC.2022.14.2.192
  - S.-Y. Gu, S.-J. Moon, and B.-J. Park, “Reinforcement learning multi-agent using unsupervised learning in a distributed cloud environment,” International Journal of      Internet, Broadcasting and Communication, vol. 14, no. 2, pp. 192–198, May 2022.